 Only BT is forced by regulation to transfer numbers to other telephone providers - it's called porting - and as a general principle most other companies will not do it.
 So do check that your number provider has number porting agreements and will allow you to take your number to a competitor if you wish to.

-If you use a VoIP company make sure they are a member of ITSPA, their trade body.
+If you use a VoIP company make sure they are a member of Comms Council UK, the trade body.
 They have a code of practice that allows free and open porting of numbers between its members and, as one of its members is BT, you have a good level of comfort that, should the worst happen, your number is safe.

 It's a poor tradition in the old telecommunication's world to make it difficult to find out exactly how much their services cost.
 Some business web sites don't contain any prices at all - try looking for PBX pricing for example - they want you to call their commission based sales people for a hard sell.